Anna Juliana Gonzaga: Widowhood

 In her palace, Anna lived in small quarters, connected via a secret hallway to a large adjacent chapel that she had built after Ferdinand's death.
 Her room was simple, containing a bed made of hard wood, covered by a thin sheet.
 She abdicated primary care of her two daughters to the Baroness of Brandes.

-The atmosphere at the palace took on the feel of a religious cloister, where everyone's day was expected to revolve around religious piety and devotion.
+At the palace, everyone's day was expected to revolve around religious piety and devotion.
 Anna was, in her own way, now carrying out a semi-monastic lifestyle; of which she had long desired.
 She would fast every Friday, her health permitting.

-Despite her wealth, Anna Caterina's goal was to dispense with worldly pleasures.
-She gave large sums of money to Church to serve the poor, especially institutions in the Innsbruck and Mantua areas.
-She began to feed the poor at her palace and would serve them personally.
+A large sum of Anna Caterina’s money was given to the Catholic Church to finance philanthropic institutions for the poor of Innsbruck and Mantua.
+She used to invite and feed the poor at her palace.